meskatabusayed/project-housing-sell/README.md

 .User-Friendly Dashboards:

-Users should be able to easily access and manage their information, preferences, and activities through the respective dashboards.
+Users should be able to easily access and manage their information,  through the respective dashboards.

 .Property Search System: